shivammahato7/Image-Blurring-verilog-/README.md

 ## Overview

 This project aims to perform image blurring on a grayscale image using a Gaussian Kernel of size 5x5.
 The entire implementation is done using Verilog in Xilinx ISE/Vivado.
-The project was presented at the Aabiskar 2024 Technical Fest at our college, where it achieved first place.
+The project was presented at the Avishkar 2024 Technical Fest at our college, where we were the Runner up.

 ## Project Objective